alonsobsd/bhyvemgr/README.md

 bhyvemgr can use two kind of network settings: *Quick network configuration* or *Best network configuration*.
 Choose one of them accord to your own needs.
 I recommend second one because it permits a complete network management of virtual machines.

 ## Quick network configuration
-If you want use bhyve without much network features, you can create a bridge and add your ethernet interface to it.
-Take on mind you will need a dhcp server in your network environment if you want virtual machine network configuration will be assigned automatically.
+If you want use bhyve without many network features, you can create a bridge and add your ethernet interface to it.
+Take on mind you will need a dhcp server in your network environment if you want that virtual machine network configuration will be assigned automatically.
 Otherwise you must set network configuration manually for each virtual machine.

 Add the following lines to your **/etc/rc.conf** file